Congratulations on your new addition.

 To Apply for a Pregnancy Accommodation

-It is the employee’s responsibility to inform the supervisor or HRS that he or she needs a reasonable accommodation in order to perform her job functions.
-To apply for Reasonable Accommodation, an employee may complete the Reasonable Accommodation Request form.
+It is the employee’s responsibility to inform the supervisor or HRS that they need a reasonable accommodation in order to perform their job functions.
+To apply for Reasonable Accommodation, an employee may complete the Pregnancy Accommodation Request form found on Disability Services Find a Form page.

-Supporting medical documentation may also be needed*.
-If needed, the Health Care Provider can complete the Reasonable Accommodation Health Care Provider Statement.
+*Supporting medical documentation may also be needed.
 Additionally, the Reasonable Accommodation Medical Release Statement may also be completed by the employee.
 All forms are available on the forms page.
 Please return all forms to HRS.
 The contact information can be found here.

 Resources